 The crime is driving while alcohol impairs your normal coordination to even the slightest degree so if there are indicators that show alcohol is impairing that (slurred speech, difficulty standing or walking, erratic driving, the odor of alcohol on your breath, inability to perform standardized field sobriety tests the officer administers on the side of the road, etc.) then a judge or jury can still find you guilty.
 Additionally, if someone is under 21 years old, it is illegal for them to drive with any detectable amount of alcohol in their system.
 Period.

 Driving Under the Influence (DUI)

 If you are caught driving with an alcohol concentration of .08 or more then you can be convicted of DUI.
-This is known as the “legal limit” but as we said above that technically is not the cut off because if you are impaired even the slightest degree by drugs or alcohol, you can still be convicted of DUI.
-If you drive a commercial vehicle the threshold is even lower, at .04, which makes sense because driving a large truck is even more of a threat to public safety if someone is under the influence.
+This is known as the “legal limit.”
+As we said above, that technically, is not the cut off.
+If you are impaired even the slightest degree by drugs or alcohol, you can still be convicted of DUI.
+If you drive a commercial vehicle the threshold is even lower, at .04.
+Which makes sense, because driving a large truck is even more of a threat to public safety if someone is under the influence.

 Extreme DUI is the next tier in severity for drinking and driving crimes.
 To be found guilty of extreme DUI, your alcohol concentration is .15 to less than .20 while driving a motor vehicle.

 SUPER EXTREME DUI

 Super Extreme DUI – sounds intense, right?
 That is because it is.
 If you are found to have an alcohol concentration of .20 or more while driving a motor vehicle, then you can be convicted of Super Extreme DUI.